trgwii/bracket-split/README.md

 `escaper` is a string to prefix another character in order to always treat it as a normal character (you can escape quotes and brackets to ignore them)

+`heredocs` are pairs of brackets to treat as special overriding unnestable brackets, they support escaping and work a bit differently from normal brackets

 ## Possible errors

 ```bash